 Gut bacteria is implicated in eating for pleasure

 Psych Central, Medical Xpress, Health News Digest, Health Canal, News-Medical.net and Scienmag covered UCLA research identifying a link between metabolites produced by human gut bacteria and eating for pleasure, as opposed to for hunger.
 A Reddit post about the study was featured on the front page of the Reddit website and has so far received more than 14,000 votes and 700 comments.
 Dr. Emeran Mayer, director of the G. Oppenheimer Center for Neurobiology of Stress and Resilience and co-director of the CURE: Digestive Diseases Research Center at UCLA, is senior author of the study.

 Stressful events in adulthood linked to increased risks for IBS

 Helio reported on UCLA research presented by Colleen H. Parker, MD, at DDW 2018 that found patients with more perceived stressful life events in adulthood are more likely to develop irritable bowel syndrome.
 Conversely, Parker and colleagues found that positive life events appeared to mitigate the effects of stressful life events on IBS.

 Plant-based diets and the gut microbiota

 Emeran A. Mayer, MD, director of the G. Oppenheimer Center for Neurobiology of Stress and Resilience, was quoted in Today’s Dietitian about plant-based diets and the gut biome.
 The story quoted a speech Mayer gave at the Nutrition & Health Conference in May.

-Homeless Veterans with HCV Diagnosed, Treated via PCP
+Homeless veterans with HCV diagnosed, rreated via PCP

 Healio reported on UCLA research presented at DDW 2018 on a project to provide hepatitis C treatment to homeless Veterans.
 Omar Bakr, MD, is a resident in the UCLA IM training program and part of the May Laboratory team.